 The CCPC and protected disclosures

-The Competition and Consumer Protection Commission (CCPC) is prescribed by Statutory Instrument No. 367 of 2020 – Protected Disclosures Act 2014 (Disclosure to Prescribed Persons) Order 2020 to receive protected disclosures under the Protected Disclosures Act 2014 (the “2014 Act”) from external workers that are not CCPC workers.
+The Competition and Consumer Protection Commission (CCPC) is prescribed by Statutory Instrument No. 367 of 2020 – Protected Disclosures Act 2014 (Disclosure to Prescribed Persons) Order 2020, to receive protected disclosures from external workers that are not CCPC workers.

 What is a protected disclosure?

-A protected disclosure is defined in the 2014 Act as a disclosure of information which, in the reasonable belief of the worker, tends to show one or more relevant wrongdoings, which came to the attention of the worker in connection with the worker’s employment and is disclosed in the manner outlined in the 2014 Act.
+A protected disclosure is defined in the 2014 Protected Disclosures Act (“the 2014 Act”) as a disclosure of information which, in the reasonable belief of the worker, tends to show one or more relevant wrongdoings, which came to the attention of the worker in connection with the worker’s employment and is disclosed in the manner outlined in the 2014 Act.
 This is sometimes referred to as “whistleblowing”.

 Making a protected disclosure to the CCPC

-In order to make a protected disclosure to the CCPC a worker must reasonably believe that the information disclosed, and any allegations contained in it, are substantially true and that the relevant wrongdoing is related to the enforcement of consumer protection law by the CCPC, the enforcement of competition law by the CCPC, or the review of mergers or acquisitions that are notified to the CCPC.
+In order to make a protected disclosure to the CCPC a worker must reasonably believe that the information disclosed, and any allegations contained in it, are substantially true and that the relevant wrongdoing relates to matters falling within the remit of the CCPC: “the enforcement of consumer protection law, the enforcement of competition law, and the review of mergers or acquisitions notified to the CCPC”.

 Please note, a person may be designated to investigate the disclosure a Member has received.